 CLPM can help you resolve the problems you are experiencing with your builder, and get your project back on track.

 The first thing we will do is talk with you to understand your concerns.
 You will be assigned your own project manager who will go through all of your designs and documentation.
 He or she will visit the building site and check the building works against these specifications.
 They will also value the work completed and compare this to what you have paid.
 Your project manager will meet with your builder and get a greater understanding of the situation.

 We will then talk with you and outline the situation before suggesting how best to resolve your bad building work.
 We’ll then agree a plan with you.
 This could involve your project manager closely managing and overseeing the existing builder, or we mught suggest appointing a new contractor or series of tradespeople to complete the building works.

-In either case, your project manager will draw up a new Schedule of Works with a new programme.
+In either case, your project manager will work with our inhouse construction programming specialist to draw up a new Schedule of Works with a new programme.
 Our Quantity Surveying team will get quotations for these works and draw up a new contract to include all of this detail, with a new completion date.
 Your project manager will then visit your build to check progress and hold regular minuted meetings.
 He or she will deal with and resolve any ongoing queries and issues.
 They can also manage the snagging, defects and final accounts of the project for you.

 Whilst the majority of building projects are completed without any major issues, there are still some which unfortunately experience serious issues on site.
 If you are experiencing problems with your builder then do get in touch.
 Our project managersare extremely experienced in turning around problem projects mid-build, having been called in to help rescue many failing projects over the years.